ghost-00007/K8-s/16.Storage/Pv&pvc.md

 - **Monitor Storage Usage:** Regularly monitor PV and PVC usage to ensure efficient storage utilization and to anticipate scaling needs.

 By implementing Persistent Volumes, Kubernetes provides a robust framework for managing stateful applications, ensuring data durability, and simplifying storage operations within dynamic containerized environments.

+## This separation of PV (storage), PVC (request), and StorageClass (template) makes Kubernetes storage flexible, scalable, and easy to manage!